CircThreadH2020/dataspace/README.md

 ![Create Data Resource Result](./images/create_data_resource_result.png)

-**Step 5:** Open the **'GET /api/data-resources-provided'** endpoint and verify that the Data Resource was created by inserting the 'dataResourceTitle' and executing the request.
+**Step 5:** Open the **'GET /api/data-resources-provided/{dataResourceTitle}'** endpoint and verify that the Data Resource was created by inserting the 'dataResourceTitle' and executing the request.

-**Step 6:** Open the **'POST /api/data-resource-provider/{dataResourceTitle}/artifacts'** endpoint and insert the title of the Data Resource and the title of the data file (artifact) you want to upload.
+**Step 6:** Open the **'POST /api/data-resource-provider/{dataResourceTitle}/artifacts'** endpoint and insert the title of the Data Resource and the title of the data file (Artifact) you want to upload.
 You’ll also need to use the ‘Choose file’ button to select the file you want to upload.
 Now press the 'Execute' button.
 Please note that the field 'artifactIsDynamic', if set to true, is an indication to the system that the artifact to be published may be changed afterwards.
 Each such change will trigger a mechanism through which the Data Provider notifies each registered Data Consumer about that change.
 On the Data Consumer, the last version of the artifact will be accessible without any user intervention.

 ![Create Artifact](./images/create_artifact.png)